dyternal/AdvancedMoveToLocation/README.md

 ## Overview

-The `AdvancedMoveToLocation` plugin is an advanced version of the Simple Move To Location node in Unreal Engine 5 projects.
-This plugin provides additional control with completed and failure events to handle the movement process.
+The `AdvancedMoveToLocation` plugin is an advanced version of the Simple Move To Location node in Unreal Engine 5 projects, which provides additional control with completed and failure events to handle the movement process.

 ## Features